cindytran211/CS546-Final-Project/README.md

 - select pet to purchase
 - order pet with payment button
 - view your order
+- add pet to favorite list
+- like a pet
+- comment on a pet

 # admin instructions
 - login as admin password admin10